Morganamilo/paru/README.md

 ## Description

-Paru is an AUR helper written in Rust and based on the design of [`yay`](https://github.com/Jguer/yay).
-It aims to be your standard pacman wrapping AUR helper with minimal interaction.
+Paru is your standard pacman wrapping AUR helper with lots of features and minimal interaction.

 [![asciicast](https://asciinema.org/a/sEh1ZpZZUgXUsgqKxuDdhpdEE.svg)](https://asciinema.org/a/sEh1ZpZZUgXUsgqKxuDdhpdEE)